Skip to content

 Didn’t the Natural History Museum already close, why is it closing again?

-In 2010, the Museum had to close the upper galleries due to their unsuitability for safe visitor access.
-In 2020, the Museum closed temporarily to facilitate the removal of the whale skeletons suspended from the roof and the packing and removal of 20,000 specimens, and in order to install an internal platform and environmental seal.
+In 2020, the Museum closed temporarily to facilitate the removal of the whale skeletons suspended from the roof and the packing and removal of 20,000 specimens, and the installation of an internal platform and environmental seal.
 This internal platform structure is protecting the building and its contents, while also enabling initial investigative works on the roof and informing the overall project scope more accurately.

-Since the Museum reopened in 2022 only the ground floor has been open to the public.
-This next phase will see the complete closure of the NMI – Natural History to the public from September 2nd, to enable the remaining 10,000 specimens to be carefully wrapped up and removed from the building, followed by the development of the design and planning for the extensive conservation and refurbishment works.
+The entire building is now closed to the public, since September 1, 2024, to enable the remaining 10,000 specimens to be carefully wrapped up and removed from the building, followed by investigative works on the building and the /development of the design and planning for the extensive conservation and refurbishment works.

 How long will it be closed?

-The building will close to the public on September 2nd.
-The investigative works and design phase will determine the full programme of works, duration and total cost of the project.
 Everyone working on the project wants to ensure that it is only closed for the minimum amount of time possible.

 What will happen the Natural History Museum collection when the Dead Zoo is closed?